 Editor’s Note: Cambia Grove is proud to partner with the innovation community to amplify their perspectives on topics applicable to the larger health care ecosystem.
 This blog post is part of our 5 Points of Health Care™ series, a Cambia Grove original framework designed to better understand the health care system by breaking the system into five distinct sectors: Patient, Payer, Policymaker, Provider and Purchaser.
-This guest post from Josh Kerns, Director of Marketing and Communications for the King County Medical Society, kicks off our month of May focus on the provider as our fourth installment in the 5 Points of Health Care™ series.
-Join us for a dynamic panel conversation on May 2.
+This guest post from Josh Kerns, Director of Marketing and Communications for the King County Medical Society, kicked off our month of May focus on the provider.
+Check out the dynamic panel conversation that took place May 2, 2019.

 The views expressed in this article are solely those of the author and do not necessarily reflect the opinions or positions of Cambia, Cambia Grove, or any other entity or organization.

 As a recovered journalist who transitioned to strategic communications and policy consulting the past several years, I’ve had a front row seat at the intersection of entrepreneurship and health care.
 In addition to my own work, I have spoken with numerous entrepreneurs, physicians and health care administrators about their needs.

 And I’ve observed first hand a significant disconnect between many startups and providers.

 I currently serve as the Director of Marketing and Communications for the King County Medical Society, representing thousands of physicians, in addition to producing and hosting an ongoing podcast series on care transformation for UW Medicine with system leaders.
 I also serve as an advisor to a large accelerator focusing on health care and telecommunications.